kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(vii\) If the public agency has not applied for authority to use PFC revenue, a finding that there are alternative uses of the PFC revenue to ensure that such revenue will be used on approved projects; and

-\(viii\) If applicable, the public agency has submitted a competition plan in accordance with §158.19.
+\(viii\) If applicable, the public agency has submitted a competition plan in accordance with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.19   Requirement for competition plans.|§158.19]].

 \(2\) The Administrator notifies the public agency in writing of the decision on the application.
-The notification will list the projects and alternative uses that may qualify for PFC financing under §158.15, and (if a PFC level above \$3 is being approved) §158.17, PFC level, total approved PFC revenue including the amounts approved at \$3 and less, \$4, and/or \$4.50, duration of authority to impose and earliest permissible charge effective date.
+The notification will list the projects and alternative uses that may qualify for PFC financing under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]], and (if a PFC level above \$3 is being approved) [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]], PFC level, total approved PFC revenue including the amounts approved at \$3 and less, \$4, and/or \$4.50, duration of authority to impose and earliest permissible charge effective date.

 \(b\) *Authority to use PFC revenue on an approved project.* (1) An application for authority to use PFC revenue will be approved in whole or in part only after a determination that—

 \(i\) The amount and duration of the PFC will not result in revenue that exceeds amounts necessary to finance the project;

-\(ii\) The project will achieve the objectives and criteria set forth in §158.15 except for those projects approved under §158.18.
+\(ii\) The project will achieve the objectives and criteria set forth in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]] except for those projects approved under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.18   Use of PFC revenue to pay for debt service for non-eligible projects.|§158.18]].

-\(iii\) If a PFC level above \$3 is being approved, the project meets the criteria set forth in §158.17; and
+\(iii\) If a PFC level above \$3 is being approved, the project meets the criteria set forth in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]]; and

 \(iv\) All applicable requirements pertaining to the ALP for the airport, airspace studies for the project, and the National Environmental Policy Act of 1969 (NEPA), have been satisfied.

 \(2\) The Administrator notifies the public agency in writing of the decision on the application.
-The notification will list the approved projects, PFC level, total approved PFC revenue, total approved for collection, including the amounts approved at \$3 and less, \$4, and/or \$4.50, and any limit on the duration of authority to impose a PFC as prescribed under §158.33.
+The notification will list the approved projects, PFC level, total approved PFC revenue, total approved for collection, including the amounts approved at \$3 and less, \$4, and/or \$4.50, and any limit on the duration of authority to impose a PFC as prescribed under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.33   Duration of authority to impose a PFC before project implementation.|§158.33]].

 \(3\) Approval to use PFC revenue to finance a project shall be construed as approval of that project.

 \(c\) *Disapproval of application.* (1) If an application is disapproved, the Administrator notifies the public agency in writing of the decision and the reasons for the disapproval.

-\(2\) A public agency reapplying for approval to impose or use a PFC must comply with §§158.23, 158.24, and 158.25.
+\(2\) A public agency reapplying for approval to impose or use a PFC must comply with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]], 158.24, and 158.25.

 \(d\) The Administrator publishes a monthly notice of PFC approvals and disapprovals in the Federal Register.